 With a solid savings account buoyed by steady unemployment checks, I could have just chilled at the beach all day.
 I was relatively young and relatively unattached, with the time to do whatever I wanted.
 Maybe spending it at the library showed just how dreadfully unimaginative and conservative I am at my core, but it’s what I gravitated toward without any outside pressure or personal resolutions.

-It’s just kind of hard for me to relax when there’s something that needs to be done in the near future.
+It's just kind of hard for me to relax when something needs to be done in the near future.
 This blog post, as another example, added an antsiness to all my fun time during Thanksgiving break because I force myself to write one per month and the clock was ticking.

 So yeah, although a sabbatical or two next year would have been amazing on various levels, the notion didn’t appeal to me as much as figuring out my next career move.
 I had been thinking about exit routes from the ad agency world for a while, and the timetable was about to be involuntarily accelerated after a conversation with my new boss back in May.